ArturSvHub/Shapes-for-MindBox/README.md

 ```cs
 using Shapes.BaseImplement;
 ```
-When creating a shape, you need to inherit the abstract Shape class and override the necessary methods.
+If you want to create a new shape class, you need to inherit the abstract Shape class and override the necessary methods.
 ```cs
 public class Rectangle : Shape
     {